 Definitely, get yourself some organizing bins for manipulatives and your centers.
 I found these at the Target Dollar Spot.

-Here are some centers that I love using in the beginning of the year.
+Here are 2 hands-on centers that are GREAT for the beginning of the school year!

 3. Partner sharing prep – I love setting up the routine for partner sharing early on.
 I usually start practicing by the end of the first week or maybe into the second depending on my timing.
 I do partner sharing every day for the entire year, so it’s super important to get that groundwork started early.
 I like to use catchy partner names like peanut butter and jelly, chips and salsa or milk and cookies.
 I have reminder cards to let the students know which one they are.
 Partner sharing happens while the students are sitting on the carpet, so I tape a reminder card on the floor in front of the row they are sitting in (sometimes I tape a smaller reminder card on their actual carpet square).
 I model with another student how to turn and talk to your partner.
 We start simple by having them share their names.
 I make sure they understand that peanut butter goes first, and then jelly goes second.
 You wait your turn and listen.
 Click here to download my partner sharing cards for free!